DataDrivenCPS/water-ontology/docs/explanation/definitions.md

  - **System:** A task-oriented collection of interacting or interrelated Equipment defined by the modeler.

- - **Stage:** A collection of DomainSpaces grouped together based on water treatment services or controls.
+ - **Stage:** A collection of DomainSpaces grouped together based on water treatment services or controls. _TODO_: Adjust this to fit most recent definitions

  - **Properties:** Properties often represent the actuation and measurement points within a water treatment train.
 They may be associated with real-time data.
 They also may define the attributes of other entities (e.g. Equipment, DomainSpaces, Stages).
 They can be further contextualized using enumerations.